gRPC Passthrough Auth

 Securing the Virtual Service

 As we just saw, we were able to reach the upstream without having to provide any credentials.
-This is because by default Gloo Edge allows any request on routes that do not specify authentication configuration.
+This is because by default Gloo Gateway allows any request on routes that do not specify authentication configuration.
 Let’s change this behavior.
 We will update the Virtual Service so that all requests will be authenticated by our own auth service.

 kubectl apply -f - <<EOF